 Common Reasons Men Avoid Going to the Doctor

-Ever wondered reasons men avoid going to the doctor?
+Ever wondered about the reasons men avoid going to the doctor?
 It is common knowledge that most men are less likely to seek medical attention.
-Women have a higher chance of visiting the hospital than their male counterpart.
+Women have a higher chance of visiting the hospital than their male counterparts.

 A 2021 survey carried out by the insurance company, Aflac, gives great insight into why men avoid going to the doctor.
 The survey reveals that the male pattern of seeking or not seeking help for health-related issues is apparent to a good number of the male population.